 Models that sit outside the ear (BTE, RIC) tend to be the most vulnerable to moisture—as the electrical components are housed outside the ear—whereas custom models such as CIC and IIC sit far enough in the ear that they are shielded from rain, sweat, etc.

 Most Miracle-Ear BTE and RIC hearing aids are water-resistant (custom models are not).
 However, water-resistant hearing aids are not the same as waterproof hearing aids.
 Though water-resistant models are designed to repel light moisture from sweat and rain, they are not designed to be submerged in water.
-Here’s how to keep your devices safe while enjoying water activities.
+Here’s how to take care of your hearing aids while enjoying water activities.

-If you do accidentally get your hearing aids wet, don’t panic—they aren’t necessarily damaged beyond repair.
+If you do accidentally end up with wet hearing aids, don’t panic—they aren’t necessarily damaged beyond repair.
 Here’s what to do:

 Spending some time in the sun won’t harm your hearing aids, but excessive heat (from extreme weather, leaving your hearing aids in direct sunlight, etc.) can damage internal components, melt external components and drastically reduce battery life.

-Here are a few tips for keeping your hearing aids safe from heat:
+Here are a few tips for taking care of your hearing aids when it comes to heat: